murlock1000/nio-send/README.md

 ## Running the project

-Try sending the preconfigured messages to a user `python nio-send 'config.yaml' 'filepath' 'username'`
+Try sending the preconfigured messages to a user (username does not require @:hostname - added based on values in `config.yaml`)
+`python nio-send config.yaml ./example/toads.jpg test`

 # Useful resources for working with Matrix